 Toss the shrimp in a bowl with the olive oil and dipping blend and 2 grinds of the salt blend.
 Heat 3 Tbsp of olive oil on medium-high heat in a large skillet (if you are using fresh garlic, add it in).
 Add the shrimp and saute for 2 to 4 minutes until they turn opaque and pink.
 Remove from skillet and set aside.
 Add the broccoli to the skillet with ⅓ cup of water and cover.
 Cook on medium-high heat, stirring occasionally and adding water as necessary until broccoli is cooked but still firm (al dente).
 Add the shrimp and the jar of sauce into the skillet with the broccoli and cook on low to medium heat, just to warm through and meld flavors.
 In a stock pot, bring 4 cups of water and 2 grinds of salt to a boil and add the pasta.
 Once cooked, toss pasta in 2 tsp of olive oil and spoon into four bowls.
 Spoon equal portions of the sauce and shrimp mixture onto the pasta and enjoy!!

-Alternative preparations: If you want to add more heat to your fra diavolo sauce, use a spicy olive oil to kick things up – jalapeño or jalapeño-garlic flavored olive oil for a medium kick of heat, and if you want a touch of fire, Vervana Blazing Habanero Olive Oil is the perfect match.
+Alternative preparations: If you want to add more heat to your fra diavolo sauce, use a spicy olive oil to kick things up –jalapeño-garlic flavored olive oil gives just the right kick of heat.

 © Stephen Sinatra, MD.
 All rights reserved.